Canada–Ukraine relations: High-level visits from Canada to Ukraine

+High-level visits from Ukraine to Canada

+Ukraine's President Leonid Kuchma also undertook a visit to Canada in 1994, his first state visit abroad.
+And in 2008, President Viktor Yushchenko travelled to Canada on a state visit.
+In Ottawa, he addressed a joint session of the Canadian Parliament's Senate and House of Commons, a rare privilege for foreign dignitaries.

+In September 2014, President Petro Poroshenko met with Prime Minister of Canada Stephen Harper and Governor General of Canada David Johnston, took part in the joint session of the Parliament of Canada where he delivered a speech.

-Arseniy Yatsenyuk, at that time the former prime minister of Ukraine, visited Ottawa in May 2017 on a fruitless quest for weaponry.
-He met with Chrystia Freeland and Ralph Goodale.
+Arseniy Yatsenyuk, then former prime minister of Ukraine, visited Ottawa in May 2017 seeking weapons and met with Chrystia Freeland and Ralph Goodale.

-In July 2019, the Canadian government hosted the third Ukraine Reform Conference in Toronto for three days, where more than 800 people from 36 countries and international finance organizations like the IMF took part.
-The theme was the Euro-Atlantic integration of Ukraine.
-Newly inaugurated President Volodymyr Zelenskyy announced a new agreement for Canada to supply military hardware to Ukraine.
-The weapons would be used as part of the effort to subdue the separatists in the east along the border with Russia.
+In July 2019, the third Ukraine Reform Conference was held in Toronto for three days, where more than 800 people from 36 countries, as well as international finance organizations such as the IMF, took part.
+The theme was Euro-Atlantic integration of Ukraine.
+Newly inaugurated President Volodymyr Zelenskyy announced a new agreement for Canadian military hardware to be used as part of the effort to subdue the separatists in the east along the border with Russia.
 Justin Trudeau refused to sign the agreement.
-Trudeau and Zelenskiy "declared a mutual interest in improving student exchanges and youth work permits" but nothing was done, although money was found to "promote gender equality".
+Trudeau and Zelensky "declared a mutual interest in improving student exchanges and youth work permits" but nothing was done, and money was found to "promote gender equality".

-In January 2022, Foreign Minister Mélanie Joly travelled to Ukraine to meet the Prime Minister and President Volodymyr Zelenskyy in the context of strong tensions between Ukraine and Russia.
-She also paid a visit to Canadian instructors who are training the Ukrainian army as part of Operation UNIFIER.
+On September 22, 2023, Zelenskyy spoke to the Canadian Parliament.
+Zelenskyy joined Prime Minister Justin Trudeau and the rest of Parliament as they gave a standing ovation to Yaroslav Hunka, introduced by the speaker of the House of Commons, Anthony Rota, as a "veteran from the Second World War who fought for Ukrainian independence against the Russians."
+It was later discovered that Hunka did so in a Ukrainian Division of the SS, a Nazi-aligned unit.
+The incident made international news, receiving widespread criticism and condemnation.
+The speaker then resigned and Trudeau apologized on behalf of Parliament.
+In the aftermath, an endowment in Hunka's name at the University of Alberta's Canadian Institute of Ukrainian Studies shut down, and Jewish organizations called for open records on Nazi war criminals.

+In June 2025, Zelenskyy travelled to Kananaskis to met with Prime Minister Mark Carney and to attend the 51st G7 summit.